engineer-man/emkc/readme.md

 #### License
 Engineer Man Knowledge Center is licensed under the AGPLv3.
 You have specific obligations under this license if you plan to modify this software in private and make it available to the public.
+Specifically, you must make your copy open source along with your modifications.
+License details can be found in the `license` file in the root of the project.